Foster Parent Rights and the Appeal Process in Washington State

 The right to information about the child.
 Before or at the time of placement, DCYF must provide you with all "known" information about the child's medical history, behavioral history, and educational background.
 For children who have been in care for 90 days or more, DCYF must give you all available mental and physical health records.
 This is not a courtesy — it is a statutory requirement.
 If you receive a child and the caseworker cannot answer basic questions about medications, diagnosis history, or known behavioral patterns, cite this right explicitly and follow up in writing.

-The right to a licensor who treats you with respect.
+The right to respectful communication.
 DCYF's relationship with foster families is expected to be collaborative and professional.
-If your licensor is not responsive, is treating you in a way that is disrespectful, or is not fulfilling their obligations to communicate with you, you can request to work with a different licensor or escalate to the regional licensing division supervisor.
+If your licensor is not responsive or is not fulfilling their obligations to communicate with you, you can escalate the concern to the regional licensing division supervisor.

 Understanding the Corrective Action Process